Theratechnologies Inc. (THTX) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for THTX is $13.53, The public float for THTX is 21.67M and currently, short sellers hold a 0.17% ratio of that float.
-The average trading volume of THTX on September 06, 2023 was 52.46K shares.
+The average price predicted for Theratechnologies Inc. (THTX) by analysts is $12.79, The public float for THTX is 21.67M, and at present, short sellers hold a 0.17% of that float.
+On September 11, 2023, the average trading volume of THTX was 148.05K shares.

 THTX’s Market Performance